- Bees are essential because they pollinate our food sources, produce honey, support the ecosystem, and are culturally significant.

 - Avoid using pesticides and other harmful chemicals in your yard and garden.

-Bees play an integral role in pollinating our food, with around 35 percent of worldwide food crops relying on these pollinators in some way.
+Bees play an integral role in pollinating our food, with around 35% of worldwide food crops relying on these pollinators in some way.
 They are also responsible for pollinating many non-food crops that contribute to biodiversity and overall ecosystem health.

 Manukora supports the bee population by focusing on ethical beekeeping practices, which ultimately is what’s behind our high-quality, authentic Manuka honey.